 - Make a Happy Tooth/Sad Tooth graph.
 Give children grocery store ads, and have them cut out pictures of food.
 Place foods that are good for your teeth on a Happy Tooth chart and foods that are bad for your teeth on a Sad Tooth chart.

-Here are some ideas for Groundhog Day on February 2:
+Here are some ideas for Groundhog Day Activities with preschoolers.

 - The day before, create a graph about children’s guesses – Will the Groundhog see his shadow or not?